Circleville City School Food Services

 Our Food Services Department has launched a new monthly lunch menu website called My School Menus.
 We will continue to post and share menus on our Food Services Webpage, but this is an additional option for families to quickly view a breakfast and lunch menu in 2020 (Click here to view the November lunch menus

-For CHS families, please still fill out the Free and Reduced-priced meals application online.
+For families, while not required, please still fill out the Free and Reduced-priced meals application online to be marked eligible for PEBT reimbursement in the event your child misses due to a quarantine (CHS only).
 Your application will be sent from a secure website directly to Circleville City Schools, so you don't need to worry about filling out a paper form that could be lost or misplaced.
 Lunchapplication.com has been designed to make it easy for you to know exactly what information you need to provide and to guide you through the process.

 Once your application has been received, Suzie Gerhardt will process the application to determine your eligibility.
 You will receive a letter with the results.
 Or, you can create an account on Lunchapplication.com and you may receive your results via email.